Can you get Council Tax Reduction

 - if you can apply for a discount - for example, if you live on your own or are disabled.

 In some circumstances, the property you live in should be exempt from paying Council Tax.
 For example, if you're a student and live only with other students your property might be exempt from Council Tax.

 Find out more about when a home is exempt from Council Tax or you can get a discount.

 Check if you can pay less Council Tax

 You might be eligible to pay less Council Tax if you:

 - live in the property as your main home - sometimes you may have to work elsewhere but the property where you pay council tax is your main home

-- be liable to pay council tax - usually the person named on the bill
+- are liable to pay Council Tax - usually the person named on the bill

-- have income below a certain amount - eligibility can also be affected by household circumstances
+- have income below a certain amount - eligibility can also be affected by your household circumstances

 - meet the residence rules - be in Great Britain with the correct rights to be here.